 6. Finalizing spreadsheet and photo folders: As time allows, field crew should be identifying unknown species.

 After the field portion of the season is complete the final download from the google drive can occur.
-At this time the google drive is no longer used and the photos can be discarded or achieved.
+At this time the google drive is no longer used and the photos will be moved onto the I: drive only.

 Final check of the spreadsheet and the plant photos on the :I drive (I: drive IDrive at ..\..\..\Images from here choose appropriate \sample year\park\Plant Photos\sampling frame folder\Plot folder)